Ceetto/ceetto/README.md

 # About me
-Hi, I'm Jahid.
 Just a guy studying computer science

 <!---
 jchetti/jchetti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.